m00np1e/gif-spin/README.md

 Same as above but gives you the option of a red, yellow, or orange annoying strobe effect.

 Just add an -f argument and the color of your choice: red, yellow, orange.

-If you try and use a color other than those 3, it defaults to orange.